nmoynihan/bootwhip/README.md

 # CHYTools
-A mathematica package for computing simple CHY tools.
+A mathematica package for computing simple CHY amplitudes.